MarinaSci/Global_skim_analysis/poo_worm_global_skim_01_INDEX_MAPPING.md

 export PATH=/home/marip3/miniconda3/bin/:$PATH
 source activate mapping-env

-#TESTING NOW TO RUN THE SCRIPT FROM THE SAME FOLDER ΑS THE TRIMMED FILES - IT WORKS !!!

 #make a list of samples present
 #ls -1 *_1.fq.gz | sed 's/_1.fq.gz//' > sample_list.txt # sample list needs to only have sample_name_trimmed